Cumulocity-IoT/apama-eplapps-tools/doc/using-pysys.rst

 After the test has finished, any EPL apps that were uploaded to your tenant by the test are deactivated.

+See :doc:`Testing the performance of your EPL apps <performance-testing>` for details on running performance tests.

 Testing locally
 ===============